EdJoPaTo/website-stalker-example/org/openhomefoundation/projects.md

 Projects
 ----------

  It’s the DNA from our central projects—full-scale software we own and oversee development of—that gave rise to the idea of the Open Home Foundation in the first place.
 These are our headline efforts.
-But also, just the beginning.
+But still just the beginning.

  Home Assistant is an open source, home automation platform that puts local control and privacy first.
 It is powered by a worldwide community of tinkerers and DIY enthusiasts, and exists to put users in control of their homes, their data, and their personal well-being.